 Therefore, it is my responsibility to carefully observe and take in what an individual students challenges or blocks may be, and tailor my tutoring specifically to target those challenges, while reinforcing what the student already does well.
 My ability to use my instincts and my observational listening skills to uncover a students potential challenges, coupled with my natural teaching ability and my verbal communication skills make me a very effective tutor.
 My students will feel challenged and confident in their ability and this will produce major educational growth and quantifiable results.

-Texas State University-San Marcos - BFA, Theatre
+Undergraduate Degree: Texas State University-San Marcos - Bachelor of Fine Arts, Theatre

-Yale University - MFA, Drama-Acting
+Graduate Degree: Yale University - Master of Fine Arts, Drama-Acting

 Reading, writing, yoga, basketball, running